-In fiction, consistency in point of view is critical, from making making sure you’re using the right pronouns to helping the reader smoothly follow from one character’s perspective to another.
+In fiction, consistency in point of view is critical, from making sure you’re using the right pronouns to helping the reader smoothly follow from one character’s perspective to another.
 This report helps you check your pronouns for consistency, avoid unnecessary slips into second person point of view, and spot unnecessary or jarring point of view shifts from one character to another.

-Consistency with point of view
+Why is consistency with point of view important?

 Often, a draft of a manuscript will contain errors in point of view—you might be writing in third person throughout, and suddenly have a paragraph or scene told in first person, or vice versa.

 Or, you might be writing a book that alternates point of view, with some characters written in first person and some in third.
 This report helps you check that you’re being consistent with that structure throughout the novel.

 Pronouns—he, she, it, they, we, us, etc – are meant to stand for or take the place of a noun.